 What kind of sauce do I serve with grilled Alaskan King Crabs?

-If you want the butter a little smokey as well, I highly recommend my smoked garlic butter.
+If you want the butter a little smokey, I highly recommend my smoked garlic butter.

 - Mignonette sauce – typically used for raw oysters, but this also works with the smokiness and salt of the sea flavor of the crab as well.